awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 <a name="system-resource-limits-memory-definition-each"></a>The maximum amount of RAM \(in kilobytes\) that each component's processes can use on the core device\.

 `logging`
 \(Optional\) The logging configuration for the core device\.
+For more information about how to configure and use Greengrass logs, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.
 This object contains the following information:
   `level`
-\(Optional\) The minimum level of information to upload\.
-Choose from the following log levels, listed here in level order:
+\(Optional\) The minimum level of log messages to output\.
+Choose from the following log levels, listed here in level order:  <a name="nucleus-log-levels"></a>
 + `DEBUG`
 + `INFO`
 + `WARN`
 + `ERROR`
 Default: `INFO`
   `format`
 \(Optional\) The data format of the logs\.
 Choose from the following options:
-+ `TEXT`
-+ `JSON`
++ `TEXT` – Choose this option if you want to view logs in text form\.
++ `JSON` – Choose this option if you want to view logs with the [Greengrass CLI logs command](gg-cli-logs.md) or interact with logs programmatically\.
 Default: `TEXT`
 `outputType`
 \(Optional\) The output type for logs\.
 Choose from the following options:
 + `FILE` – The AWS IoT Greengrass Core software outputs logs to files in the directory that you specify in `outputDirectory`\.
 + `CONSOLE` – The AWS IoT Greengrass Core software prints logs to `stdout`\.
 Choose this option to view logs as the core device prints them\.
 Default: `FILE`
   `fileSizeKB`
 \(Optional\) The maximum size of each log file \(in kilobytes\)\.
-After a log file reaches exceeds this maximum file size, the AWS IoT Greengrass Core software creates a new log file\.
+After a log file exceeds this maximum file size, the AWS IoT Greengrass Core software creates a new log file\.
 <a name="nucleus-component-logging-parameter-file-only"></a>This parameter applies only when you specify `FILE` for `outputType`\.
 Default: `1024`
   `totalLogsSizeKB`
-\(Optional\) The maximum total size of all log files \(in kilobytes\)\.
-After the total size of all log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest log files\.
+\(Optional\) The maximum total size of log files \(in kilobytes\) for each component, including the Greengrass nucleus\.
+The Greengrass nucleus' log files also include logs from [plugin components](develop-greengrass-components.md#component-types)\.
+After a component's total size of log files exceeds this maximum size, the AWS IoT Greengrass Core software deletes that component's oldest log files\.
-This parameter is equivalent to the [system logs disk space limit](log-manager-component.md#log-manager-component-configuration) parameter \(`diskSpaceLimit`\) of the [log manager component](log-manager-component.md)\.
-If you specify this parameter on both components, the AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size\.
+This parameter is equivalent to the [log manager component's](log-manager-component.md) [disk space limit](log-manager-component.md#log-manager-component-configuration) parameter \(`diskSpaceLimit`\), which you can specify for the Greengrass nucleus \(system\) and each component\.
+The AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size for the Greengrass nucleus and each component\.
 <a name="nucleus-component-logging-parameter-file-only"></a>This parameter applies only when you specify `FILE` for `outputType`\.
 Default: `10240`
   `outputDirectory`
 \(Optional\) The output directory for log files\.
 <a name="nucleus-component-logging-parameter-file-only"></a>This parameter applies only when you specify `FILE` for `outputType`\.
 Default: `/greengrass/v2/logs`, where */greengrass/v2* is the AWS IoT Greengrass root folder\.